dingherself/130/handouts/_posts/2024-10-10-beauvoir-the-second-sex-i.md

   - Did it not happen?
 Notice Beauvoir implicit coding of women as white and bourgeois, all while Black people, proletarians, Jewish people, and Indigenous people are assumed to be male.
 - Also not because of nature.
   - Even sexual reproductive does not require a binary system of sex categorization (pp. 21ff).
-  - Brain size example (pp. ff): biological facts “do not carry their meaning in themselves” (p.
+  - Brain size example (pp. 40ff): biological facts “do not carry their meaning in themselves” (p.
 46); what matters is the meaning that *we* ascribe to biology.
 - Still, what gave men the advantage?
   - Women are stuck with biological reproduction; men get to create values and meanings (pp. 71–75).
   - Womanhood is a response to a situation.